220th Siege Battery, Royal Garrison Artillery: Arras

 On 22 March 72nd HAG moved north to join Third Army in the Arras sector.
 There 220th Siege Bty transferred to the command of 81st HAG.
 At first it was firing on trench systems, but from 1 April it joined with the other batteries of 81st HAG in CB fire and registering individual strongpoints as targets for the forthcoming Arras Offensive.
 The four-day preliminary bombardment (V, W, X and Y days) began on 4 April and was extended by an extra day (Q, inserted between X and Y).
 Z Day was 9 April, and as the infantry of VI Corps went 'over the top' at 05.30 the 6-inch howitzers began firing a standing barrage on the German support trench.
 When the field guns' creeping barrage reached this line ahead of the infantry, the howitzers lifted onto the second objective.
 The group's forward observation officer (FOO) moved up with the infantry and set up his observation post (OP) on Observation Hill.
 The infantry were delayed in capturing the Blue Line (the fourth line of enemy trenches) and there was not time to push on to the Brown line that night.
-They renewed their attack behind a new barrage at dawn on 10 April and completed the task.Becke, Pt 4, pp. 89–98.81st HAG War Diary December 1916–December 1917, TNA file WO 95/230/1.Farndale, Western Front, pp. 165–6, 170–1.
+They renewed their attack behind a new barrage at dawn on 10 April and completed the task.